I was asked how a user could manually run all or a single rule, without having to use the outlook rules dialog box. here is how you do it.

 End If

-#22 by David on January 19, 2012 - 7:11 pm
+14. David January 19, 2012 at 7:11 pm

 Is it possible to designate more than one (but not all) rules with this method?
 I’m a non-coder, but i follow instructions REAL well.

-#23 by Michael on January 20, 2012 - 2:46 pm
+15. Michael January 20, 2012 at 2:46 pm

-Any solution for the 0×90020009 error with an IMAP setup?
+Any solution for the 0x90020009 error with an IMAP setup?
 Outlook 2010 can sync with a gmail account, but neither the All Rules or Single Rule macros will run.
 They both work fine when I use them on my work account since that uses Exchange Server.

-#24 by Elli on January 30, 2012 - 9:38 pm
+16. Elli January 30, 2012 at 9:38 pm

 It’s working perfectly!
 However, I’d like to run this only on “Read” messages.
 Any ideas?
 Thank you!